British Rowing has renewed their support for the All-Party Parliamentary Group for Rowing.

 All-Party Parliamentary Groups do not receive public funding and are reliant on supporters to enable activities.

 British Rowing is responsible for the development of rowing in England, both indoor and on water, and the training and selection of rowers to represent Great Britain.
 British Rowing aims to lead, enable and inspire excellence at all levels, and promote the positive impact of rowing for all.

 The Group will hear from British Rowing Chief Executive, Andy Parkinson, and newly appointed Director of Performance, Brendan Purcell, at it’s next meeting in Parliament on 5 June, as the GB Rowing Team build towards the Tokyo 2020 Olympic and Paralympic Games.

-Co-Chair Lord Thomas of Gresford added “the Parliamentary Rowing Group is determined to support rowing wherever possible, and British Rowing’s support will allow the Group to tackle important issues at all levels.
+Co-Chair Lord Thomas of Gresford added “the All-Party Parliamentary Group for Rowing is determined to support rowing wherever possible, and British Rowing’s support will allow the Group to tackle important issues at all levels.
 Rowing is a fantastic sport for all and can have huge benefits for participants, and I hope that the Group can do more to ensure that rowing is a sport that is inclusive and open to all.”

 British Rowing Chief Executive Officer, Andy Parkinson, said “we are delighted to renew our support for the All-Party Parliamentary Group for Rowing.
 The Group plays an important role in supporting rowing in Westminster, Whitehall and across the United Kingdom.
 I look forward to continuing to work closely with MPs and Peers to promote the good work that is done in the sport, and raise and challenge issues at all levels of rowing.”